 Australian Partner Visa for Thai Fiancée.
-The Australian Fiancée Visa for Thai is a visa that is intended to those who have plans on marrying their Australian national fiancée.
-Under this visa category, it is essential that the couple get married within the nine months validity of the visa from the date the visa was granted.
+The Australian spouse visa for Thai is a visa that is intended to those who have plans on marrying their Australian national fiancée.
+Under this visa category, it is essential that the couple get married.
+This within the nine months validity of the visa from the date the visa was granted.
 This type of visa is also known as the Australian Prospective Marriage Subclass 300.

 Australian Partner Visa for Thai Fiancée

-The Thai fiancée is required to enter Australia prior to getting married to the Australian sponsor, and the visa holder is allowed to exit and re-enter the country as many times as she wants, considering that it’s within the nine months duration of the visa.
+The Thai fiancée is required to enter Australia prior to getting married to the Australian sponsor.
+This and the visa holder is allowed to exit and re-enter the country as many times as she wants.
+This considering that it’s within the nine months duration of the visa.
 The Thai fiancée is allowed to look for work and can also apply for the Australian spouse visa inside the country after getting married to the Australian citizen.

 The Thai fiancée is also allowed to study in the country, but is prohibited to access government funding.
-Although, the Thai fiancée may benefit from the medical and hospital assistance scheme of Australia as long as they are inside the country applying for the Australian Spouse Visa.
+Although, the Thai fiancée may benefit from the medical and hospital assistance scheme of Australia.
+Just as long as they are inside the country applying for the Australian Spouse Visa.